Metadata Editor Reference

 image

-If an Admin application is password-protected and you forget the password, use the Application Setup Utility to see or edit the password.
+If an Admin application is password-protected and you forget the password, use the Dodeca shell Utility’s recovery functionality to edit the password.

 The AuthenticationServiceObjectTypeID provides role-based security authentication and authorization.
 Although password protection and user authentication both secure an application, the capabilities are completely separate and represent different levels of security.
 The authentication service obtains credentials from the user at startup, which the service attempts to validate through an external system.
 If validation fails, the application will not run.
 The service may also obtain the roles or groups to which the authenticated user belongs.